markterweele/windows-itpro-docs/windows/deployment/performance-lab/testing-methodology.md

 > [!Note]
 > This procedure is required for all benchmarks except those that have an inherent requirement for a network connection.
 For this (and all) benchmarks, we expect you to use your best efforts to do the following: (i) purchase a fully licensed version of the test (to prevent automatic upload and/or sharing of test results); or (ii) select the appropriate options to disable automatic uploading and/or sharing of test results.

-## Cinebench R24
+## Cinebench® R24

-Download and install Cinebench R24 from Maxon ([link](https://www.maxon.net/en/downloads/cinebench-2024-downloads)).
+Download and install Cinebench® R24 from Maxon ([link](https://www.maxon.net/en/downloads/cinebench-2024-downloads)).

 ### Running the test

-1. Launch Cinebench.
+1. Launch Cinebench®.

 1. Select **Start** next to the test you want to run on the top left of the screen.